Shoaib-33/Web-Scrapper-using-LLM/README.md

 # Installation
-To install Company Investigator, clone this repository using the following command:
+To install Web Scrapper, clone this repository using the following command:
 ```
 git clone https://github.com/Shoaib-33/Web-Scrapper-using-LLM.git
 ```